-The Reformed Expository Commentary series (REC) is an expositional (i.e. the commentary sections reads like printed sermons) biblical studies resource that features Calvinistic authors and their Christ-centered interpretation of Scripture.
+The Reformed Expository Commentary series is an expositional biblical studies resource that features Calvinist authors and their Christ-centered interpretation of Scripture.

-The REC series is suitable for all readers, as it’s contents are accessible to both pastors as well as non-clergy.
+The Reformed Expository Commentary series is suitable for all readers, as its content is accessible to both pastors as well as laypeople.

 Reformed Expository Commentary (REC): Reviews

-World Magazine: 2017 commentary “Series of the Year”
+World Magazine names the REC series the 2017 “Series of the Year”

 REC Author interviews on Best Bible Commentaries